CERT-Polska/drakvuf-sandbox/README.md

 ## Recommended hardware & software

-In order to run DRAKVUF Sandbox, your setup should fullfill all of the listed requirements.
+In order to run DRAKVUF Sandbox, your setup should fulfill all the listed requirements.

 * Processor:
   * ✔️ Required Intel processor with Intel Virtualization Technology (VT-x) and Extended Page Tables (EPT) features